polymonster/pmtech/readme.md

 - Imgui - Displays the Imgui test example, this also introduces a few new rendering festures that are required, blending, depth stencil states and scissor testing.
 - Audio Player - Introduces more audio features and supplies a UI to play and control audio files, it also introduces fft and some beat-detection code along with graphs and visualisations of the fft this is r&d work in progress.
 - Shader Toy - Introduces shader hot loading and a test bed for binding textures, samplers and constant/uniform buffers to different shader locations.
-- Model Viewer - Introduces cameras and camera controls, model loading and inspection.
+- Model Viewer - Introduces cameras and camera controls, model loading and inspection
+- Component entity system - simple c-style component entity system using structure of arrays layout for efficient cache utilisation.. a "scene" design pattern that is not object oriented but can be just as powerful.

 *Getting started*